plausible/docs/docs/stats-api.md

 ```

 :::note
-You can can use GET https://plausible.io/api/health endpoint to monitor the status of our API
+You can use GET https://plausible.io/api/health endpoint to monitor the status of our API
 :::